Speech Language and Learning Programs

 Social Communication Behaviour/ Pragmatic Language Skills

 Children who have delayed and disordered language can experience difficulties in understanding the way our communication and behaviours are established.
 Some may have sensory processing differences which affect the ways in which they respond in social situations.
-As speech pathologists we can assist with individual or group social language skills based programs.
+As speech pathologists, trained in specialised and evidence-based programs such as Secret Agent Society and Michelle Garcia’s programs, we can assist with these individual or group social language skills based programs.
 Often these skills are facilitated in conjunction with other program areas rather than being treated in isolation, particularly if children are younger and require support in language through play.